xalelax/blog/_posts/2019-03-19-time-nested-cv-with-sklearn.md

 modelCV = LassoCV(cv = trainCvSplit).fit(XTrainCv,yTrainCv)
 ```

-we will obtain an object which performs Lasso regression; upon calling the .fit() method several models will be trained on the test set we defined, and the one which performs best on the CV set we introduced will be selected.
+we will obtain an object which performs Lasso regression; upon calling the .fit() method several models will be trained on the test set we defined, and the one which performs best on the CV set we introduced will be selected and retrained on the whole Train+CV set.